farcasterxyz/contracts/docs/docs.md

 The fid state transitions when users take specific actions:

 - `register` - register a new fid from any address
-- `trusted register` - register a new fid from the trusted caller
-- `disable trusted only` - allow registration from any sender
 - `transfer` - move an fid to a new custody address
 - `recover` - recover (move) an fid to a new custody address

 ### Upgradeability

-The IdRegistry contract may need to be upgraded in case a bug is discovered or the logic needs to be changed.
+The IdManager contract may need to be upgraded in case a bug is discovered or the logic needs to be changed.
+Since the IdManager depends on storage, we expect to update this contract in the future if the storage system changes.

 In such cases:

-1. A new IdRegistry contract is deployed in the seedable state.
+1. A new IdManager contract is deployed in the seedable state.
-2. The current IdRegistry contract is paused.
-3. The new IdRegistry is seeded with all the registered fids in the old contract.
-4. The KeyRegistry is updated to point to the new IdRegistry.
+2. The IdRegistry is updated to point to the new IdManager.
+3. The old IdManager is paused.
-5. A new Bundler contract is deployed, pointing to the correct contracts.
+4. A new Bundler contract is deployed, pointing to the correct contracts.
-6. The new IdRegistry is moved to the registrable state where anyone can register an fid.
+5. The new IdManager is moved to the registrable state where anyone can register an fid.

-## 1.2.
+## 1.3.
 Storage Registry

 The StorageRegistry contract lets anyone rent units of storage space on Farcaster Hubs for a given fid.
 Payment must be made in Ethereum to acquire storage for a year.
 Acquiring storage emits an event that is read off-chain by the Farcaster Hubs, which allocate space to the user.
 The contract will deprecate itself one year after deployment, and we expect to launch a new contract with updated logic.
 For more details, see [FIP-6](https://github.com/farcasterxyz/protocol/discussions/98).